Lois Galgay Reckitt: Memberships

-Reckitt was a board member of the National Organization for Women (NOW) for 14 years and served on several NOW committees, including the national committee to end violence against women, the committee on pornography (which she chaired from 1990 to 1992), and the lesbian rights committee.
-She served on the board of directors of the Maine Women's Lobby from 1979 to 1983, on the board of the Southern Regional Alcohol and Drug Abuse Council from 1982 to 1984, on the board of the National Coalition Against Domestic Violence from 2005 to 2014 (including two years as president), and on the board of the Maine Citizens Against Handgun Violence.
-She is an advisory committee member of the LGBT Collection at the University of Southern Maine.
+Reckitt was a board member of the National Organization for Women (NOW) for 14 years and served on several NOW committees, including the national committee to end violence against women and the committee on pornography (which she chaired from 1990 to 1992).
+She served on the board of directors of the Maine Women's Lobby from 1979 to 1983, on the board of the National Coalition Against Domestic Violence from 2005 to 2014 (including two years as president), and on the board of the Maine Citizens Against Handgun Violence.
+She was an advisory committee member of the LGBT Collection at the University of Southern Maine.
 Her chairmanships include the Maine Coalition for Family Crisis Services and the Maine Commission on Domestic Abuse; she was vice-chair for the board of trustees at the Maine Criminal Justice Academy.